Home

 Soybean Biodiesel?

 Well, something's got to be great about soybean biodiesel, because 59% of biodiesel is produced from soybean oil!
-Here are some benefits and disadvantages I found...
+Here are the benefits and disadvantages I found...

 • The National Biodiesel Board granted the Danforth Center $1.2 million to fund three years of research to increase the oil content in the seeds.